 Allergies are an abnormal response to a substance or chemical in your body.
-A small percentage of people develop allergies when they begin to use contact lenses, along with certain contact lens solutions.
-When using contact lens solutions, allergies can cause redness, discomfort, itching and inflammation to your eyes.
-Thimerosal is a preservative in ophthalmic products, as well as other products, and is found in many different contact lens solutions.
-Thimerosal was one of the main culprits for people who experience contact lens solution allergic reactions, so in recent times, contact lens solution manufacturers make solutions without this preservative.
+A small percentage of people develop allergies to certain contact lens solutions.
+These allergies can cause redness, discomfort, itching, and inflammation in your eyes.

 How You Can Treat Your Allergies

-One alternative is to discontinue contact lens wear for a period of time. another option is the use of prescription eye drops to relieve the redness, inflammation and discomfort cause by the allergies. some eye drops are also now available over the counter and will provide similar relief.
-Clean your contact lenses after each use to removes the debris that attract the substances that may trigger an allergic reaction.
+One alternative is to discontinue contact lens wear for a while.
+Another option is to use prescription eye drops to relieve the redness, inflammation, and discomfort caused by the allergies.
+Clean your contact lenses after each use to remove debris that may trigger an allergic reaction.

-An appropriate response to contact lens solution allergies is to use products labeled “sensitive eyes” or “thimerosal-free”.
+One helpful response to contact lens solution allergies may be to use products labeled “sensitive eyes” or “thimerosal-free.”
 Nowadays, most solutions are of this kind.
-Check all products to ensure yourself you’re not using those products that have chemicals that may be causing your allergies. your eye care practitioner may recommend that you see an allergist in an effort to determine your specific allergies.
+Check all products to ensure that they do not contain chemicals that may be causing your allergies.

-You can also consider wearing daily disposable lenses since they avoid the buildup of allergens on the lens surface and also eliminate exposure to disinfecting solutions and lens cleaning products that may cause allergic reactions.
-Another possibility is to discontinue contact lens wear or to, at least, use contacts on a part-time basis.
+You can also consider wearing daily disposable lenses in order to avoid the buildup of allergens on the lens surface and eliminate exposure to disinfecting solutions and lens cleaning products that may cause allergic reactions.